brien17/WordSuggestionEngine/README.md

 ## WordSuggestionEngine
-This is a project that I did for my Intro to Data Engineering class.The goal of this project was to demonstrate concepts learned in the class by building a simple word recomendation engine.
-The steps of the project are described below.<br>
+This is a project that I did for my Intro to Data Engineering class.
+The goal of this project was to demonstrate concepts learned in the class by building a simple word recommendation engine.
+The process of my program is described below.<br>

-### Steps
+### Process
 * Determine the confidence and support of each word pair (bigram)
 * Ask user for word (as if they were typing it)
 * Build a List of possible "next words" at least 3 words in length